amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 As can be seen in the "Introduction and Context", Tulu has both [`yān`](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-294) and [`ēn`](Introduction%20and%20Context.md#first-person-1) as the first-personal pronominal nominative forms in different dialects.
-The inflexional prefix form both these pronouns in the non-nominative cases is not `yān` as Caldwell asserts, but `en` instead, just like in Old Kannada and Tamil.
+The inflexional prefix form for both these pronouns in the non-nominative cases is not `yān` as Caldwell asserts, but `en` instead, just like in Old Kannada and Tamil.
 Also, the first-person singular suffix of the verb finite forms is not `e` as Caldwell asserts, but `æ` instead.
-More details about this distinction between `æ` and `e` can be seen in the ["Introduction and Conetxt"](Introduction%20and%20Context.md#tulu-pronominal-forms) as well as in another research article ["drāviḍabhāṣegaḷa viśēṣasvaragaḷu"](../ದ್ರಾವಿಡಭಾಷೆಗಳ%20ವಿಶೇಷಸ್ವರಗಳು.md#ಅರ್ಧ-ಎಕಾರ) (please note that the document is in Kannada and is yet to be translated to English).
+More details about the distinction between `æ` and `e` can be seen in the ["Introduction and Conetxt"](Introduction%20and%20Context.md#tulu-pronominal-forms) as well as in another research article ["drāviḍabhāṣegaḷa viśēṣasvaragaḷu"](../ದ್ರಾವಿಡಭಾಷೆಗಳ%20ವಿಶೇಷಸ್ವರಗಳು.md#ಅರ್ಧ-ಎಕಾರ) (please note that the document is in Kannada and is yet to be translated to English).

 - > 'nênu,' I, takes 'nâ' for its inflexion or oblique form; and this shows that 'â' and not 'ê' was originally the included vowel in Telugu, as well as in Tamil and Canarese.
 This view is corroborated by the accusative of this pronoun in Telugu, which is 'nanu' or 'nannu,' me, (compare the Canarese accusative 'nanna' or 'nannu'), and which has evidently been derived from a nominative, 'nân' or 'nâ.'
 [From page [295](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-295)]

-The first-person singular accusative forms are "`nanna` or `nannannu`" and not "`nanna` or `nannu`".
+The first-person singular accusative forms in Kannada are "`nanna` or `nannannu`" and not "`nanna` or `nannu`".
 This is probably an error while typesetting/printing.

 Of the three components that make up the first-person pronominal root, it is easier to decide about the trailing consonant `n` or anusvāra.
 Caldwell has insisted that this must be the consonant `n` and Masti Venkatesha Iyengar also seems agree with this.
-Though kēśirāja specifies anusvāra for the trailing consonants `n` or `m` in the verses of śabdamaṇidarpaṇaṁ (for example, verse [103](https://archive.org/details/abdamaidarpaa00kirjuoft/page/134/mode/2up)), the `nān` form with the trailing consonant `n` does appear in some explanation and examples for the verses, as can be seen in the "Introduction and Context".
+Though kēśirāja specifies anusvāra for the trailing consonants `n` or `m` in the verses of śabdamaṇidarpaṇaṁ (for example, verse [103](https://archive.org/details/abdamaidarpaa00kirjuoft/page/134/mode/2up)), the `nān` form with the trailing consonant `n` does appear in some explanations and examples for the verses, as can be seen in the "Introduction and Context".
 But since forms without the trailing consonant `n` also exist (for example, `nā` of Kannada, `nē` of Telugu), the trailing component must be originally just a nasalisation, as explained in "[anusvārada anusāra](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಅರ್ಧಅನುಸ್ವಾರದ-ಸ್ವರೂಪ)".